Augmentation approaches for Mixed Integer Programming: Augmenting Sets for MIP

-In this section we focus our efforts on finding a finite bruts for a certain type of MIP.
-Later on, we will use this type of sets to build another type of finite augmenting set for a general program.
+In this section we focus our efforts on finding a finite universal test set for a certain type of MIP.
+Later on, we will use this sets to build another type of finite augmenting set for a general program.
 We start with our standard MIP

 and we consider a basis $B\subset A^R$ fixed.
-As the optimal solution of the problem is a basic-integer solution with basis $B$ (as it is the only one we are allowing), the non-basic part of the solution is $\zero$.
+As an optimal solution of the problem is a basic-integer solution with basis $B$ (as it is the only one we are allowing), the non-basic part of the solution is $\zero$.
 Therefore, we end up with the following program

-We call this program a \emph{Mixed Integer Restricted Program}.
+We call this program a \concept{Restricted Mixed Integer Program}.
 Note that $\vx_B$ has only $m$ components.
 We consider the remaining $n_R-m$ components to be zero, so $\vx= (\vx_B, \zero, \vx^I)^T$.

 As $B$ is an invertible matrix, we can rewrite $\vx_B$ on terms of $\vx^I$ as